Linux Notes: Linux Introduction and Caveats

 Hat was founded in 1993 USA and they both became successful following the open-source model: give

 away the software but only charge for support.
-Well, both companies did this until 2019 when IBM purchased Red
+Both companies did this until 2019 when IBM purchased Red Hat for

-Hat for $34 billion US dollars then began changing things (increased the cost of annual support contracts; now breaking
+US$34 billion then began changing things (increased the cost of annual support contracts; now breaking the relationship

-the relationship between RHEL and CentOS).
-Many have suggested that IBM change the name from Red
+suggested that IBM change the name from Red Hat to Blue

 - I have used both SUSE and openSUSE but they appear to be someone different (internally speaking) than RHEL or CentOS.

-Developers who want to stay closer to RHEL or CentOS might wish to try Rocky
+Developers who want to stay closer to RHEL or CentOS might wish to try one of these alternatives via ELevate leapp

 The Scottish moral philosopher, Adam Smith, has been called "the father